thaole04/FaceRecognitionDoorLock/Log.md

 - Test camera and wifi connection
 - Create a simple web server to show the camera
 - Continue learning about the ESP32-CAM AI-Thinker and library to use for the project

+## 4. 8/10/2023

+- Change the hardware to Raspberry Pi 4B
+- Install Raspberry Pi OS and setup the Raspberry Pi
+- Install OpenCV and face recognition library
+- Test the camera and library face recognition
+- Draw the scheme for the project